 Of all the time periods in the Paleozoic Era, I’d wager that the Ordovician probably receives the least love in pop-culture.
 I thought it might tie with the subsequent Silurian Period in obscurity, but then remembered at least that period has a Doctor Who species somewhat anachronistically named for it (as well as a whole song by Brighter Lights, Thicker Glasses).
 Even The Ratfish Wranglers’ song “Ages of Rock” admonishes us “Don’t forget the Ordovician”.

 Fortunately, New York-based museum, research center, and publisher Paleontological Research Institution (or PRI) addresses that oversight with their latest paleontology book for kids, Into the Ordovician.
-Written by Andrielle Swaby & Jonathan Hendricks, and illustrated by Alana McGillis (who also illustrated PRI’s well-received Daring to Dig), Into the Ordovician is a kid-friendly overview of this obscure period of Earth’s history.
+Written by Andrielle Swaby & Jonathan Hendricks, and illustrated by Alana McGillis (who also illustrated PRI’s well-received Daring to Dig, as well our current book’s sequel, Silurian Journey), Into the Ordovician is a kid-friendly overview of this obscure period of Earth’s history.
 Readers get an introduction to the most significant events and important creatures of this time period, before getting a look into the science behind what we know of this era.

 Both McGillis’s cartoony illustrations and the overall structure of the book remind me somewhat of Hannah Bonner’s work.
 As with Bonner’s “When” series, broad scope discussions of general trends during the time period in question are supplemented with closer looks at important animal groups, though with fewer silly asides.
-(In fact, When Fish Got Feet, Bugs Were Big, and Dinos Dawned makes for the perfect sequel, starting as it does with the subsequent Silurian Period.
+(In fact, when I first reviewed this book, I suggested that When Fish Got Feet, Bugs Were Big, and Dinos Dawned makes for the perfect sequel, starting as it does with the subsequent Silurian Period.
 But then of course PRI went and made their own sequel with Silurian Journey, anyway!)